letsI-MA/Laborprojekt/README.md

     X, Y = np.meshgrid(x, y)
     C = X + 1j * Y
 ```
-It uses NumPy as np `meshgrid` to to process the list in its entirety instead of each `(x, y)` pixel individually.
+It uses NumPy as np `meshgrid` to process the list in its entirety instead of each `(x, y)` pixel individually.

 ```
 color_array = np.zeros((height, width, 3), dtype=np.uint8)